The march to SPHR certification

 - If you only studied the official HRCI books, the pass rate was about 30%

-- If you studied the HRCI books and studied with friends, the pass rate was about 40%
+- Tried to study the HRCI books and studied with friends, expect a pass rate of about 40%

 - If you read the books, studied with friends and took a class, the pass rate was 50%.